SohamSen23/observability-monkey/README.md

 # observability-monkey

-This is a lightweight RAG-based assistant for real-time monitoring systems.
+This is a lightweight RAG-based assistant for real-time monitoring systems that I built as part of a hackathon project at Thoughtworks.
 It fetches information from Splunk logs and Confluence documents to answer user queries.

 ## Features